stackbit-projects/yourmamaisgood-e139d/content/pages/general-enquiries.md

     background_color: none
     submit_label: SUBMIT
   - subtitle: >-
-      Legal information :The information collected through this form will be stored in a digital file for which Aurel is responsible in order to facilitate the treatment of customers’ enquiries.
+      Legal information : The information collected through this form will be stored in a digital file for which Aurel is responsible in order to facilitate the treatment of customers’ enquiries.
 This data will be kept for one year and then deleted.
 In accordance with the General Data